Vertical vs Horizontal Marketing System: Difference and Comparison

 Vertical Marketing System vs Horizontal Marketing System

 A vertical marketing system is a type of marketing strategy where a team of people operates the businesses in the same industry.
-It generally comprises three components, i.e., manufacturer, wholesaler, and retailer.
+It comprises three components, i.e., manufacturer, wholesaler, and retailer.
 These three components work together to earn a significant profit.

 A horizontal Marketing System is a marketing strategy where different businesses work on the same level.
 These various businesses join hands to produce the maximum profit.
 The horizontal system focuses on a greater audience.